 In Aleppo, Syria, soap is made by combining olive oil, sweet bay oil, water and lye, then heated, left to cool, cut, and left to age for seven months.

 European Crusaders encounter caravans along the Silk Road filled with Aleppo soap, bring home large quantities, and start discovering ways to create it.

 European soap making spreads with the arrival of Muslim soap makers in Spain and Italy.
 The Italian city of Castile becomes well-known among Spanish and European royal houses.

 Early colonial traders in India discover hair and body massage, called champo, and introduce “champing” to Europe – and the origin of the word “shampoo”

-The Berlin chemist Hans Schwarzkopf opens a drugstore dedicated to perfume and focuses his efforts on products for the hair, including a popular, water-soluble, powder shampoo that despite the convenience, still causes dulling, alkaline reactions.
+Berlin chemist, Hans Schwarzkopf, opens a drugstore dedicated to perfume and focuses his efforts on products for the hair, including a popular, water-soluble, powder shampoo that despite the convenience, still causes dulling, alkaline reactions.

 Conditioner, which originated as “brilliantine,” is created by Frenchman Edouard Pinaud and introduced at the World Fair to soften moustaches and beards.